jzucker2/fruitstrap/README.md

 * Optional device id, useful when you have more than one iPhone/iPad connected to your computer
 * `<arguments>` are passed as argv to the running app.
 * `<gdb_arguments>` are passed to gdb.
+*

+## multiplefruitstrap.py

+* Run with `python multiple_fruitstrap.py --app <path to .app>`
+* Will install the app supplied as an argument to all connected devices, automatically detecting them
+* Simplifies use of fruitstrap

 ## Demo